PooWoox/Beg-PythonProjs/README.md

 4th is a To do list web application using Flask, wtforms and SQLAlchemy.
 Still in development, will add a README file on it's folder with all the explanation once I'm done.

+5th is a quiz about brazillian state capitals.
+The user has 3 chances to get all of them correct.
+Input has to be written exactly how the city is named, with capital letters on the beginning.
+Once the user gets a correct answer, +1 score is added and this state is removed from the list so it wont be repeated.
+Game ends when the user has no chances left or the score is maxed (26).

 All project files are on the repository.